cmheisel/jobs/developer.rst

 * Move forward.
 * Serve our customers' needs.

-See more detail of our company culture here: http://cmgd-jobs.readthedocs.org/en/latest/ethos.html
+See more detail of our company culture here: :ref:`ethos`

 **Want to apply?**